kadmuffin/develbox/docs/config.md

 - `binds` - Contains the binds to mount in the container
 - `ports` - Contains the ports to expose in the container
 - `volumes` - Contains the volumes to mount in the container
-- `sharedfolders` - Contains the shared folders to mount in the container
+- `shared_folders` - Contains the shared folders to mount in the container

 #### Binds